flightstats/hub/datahub-service/README.md

 ## create a channel

 `name` _is case sensitive_, is limited to _48 characters_, and may only contain `a-z`, `A-Z`, `0-9` and underscore `_`.
-Hyphens and underscores are not allowed in channel names.
+Hyphens are not allowed in channel names.
 Surrounding white space is trimmed (e.g. "  foo  " -> "foo" ).

 `type` is optional, and defaults to Sequence.
 Valid values are Sequence and TimeSeries.